 |In line, an assignment is allowed.||In line, assignment gives an error.
 E.g. a=5 gives an error in python.|

 Conclusion – C vs Python

 - Ease of development: – python has very fewer keywords and more free English language syntax whereas C is far more difficult to write and maintain.
-Hence if you want easy development process go for python.
+Hence if you want an easy development process go for python.

 - Performance: – Python is much slower than C as python takes significant CPU time for interpretation.

-This has a been a useful guide to the top differences between C vs Python.
+This has been a useful guide to the top differences between C vs Python.
 Here we also discuss the C vs Python key differences with infographics, and comparison table.
 You may also have a look at the following C vs Python articles to learn more –